TYPES OF CYBER ATTACKS

 - Tools for protection: password manager and digital hygiene (strong, different passwords for each service).

-Risk level: high.
+Cybersecurity risk level: high.
 The level of digital hygiene when it comes to passwords remains generally low, and regular data leaks enable attackers to build up huge databases of username/password pairs.

 A so-called “supply-chain” attack consists of stealthily injecting malicious code into a product, or compromising protocols, equipment or network components.

-Risk level: medium.
+Cybersecurity risk level: medium.
 Although frequent, they are less likely to target non-strategic entities.
 Nevertheless, for software publishers, the risk must be considered high, as the possibility of their product being hijacked by an attack must be taken into account (particularly if they have prestigious clients).

 Man-on-the-Side attacks

-A “Man-on-the-Side” (MOTS) attack consists in injecting a response from one of the two parties to a communication between them before the other has time to do so.
+A “Man-on-the-Side” (MOTS) attack consists in a response injection from one of the two parties to a communication between them before the other has time to do so.
 This type of attack requires active interception capabilities.

-Risk level: low.
+Cybersecurity risk level: low.
 The number of actors capable of carrying out such an attack is extremely limited… but it is virtually impossible for most companies to protect themselves.

 CEO or Support team scams